wanx-troopers/wanx-troopers.github.io/extensions.md

 ## UltraVico

+Note: 2024.12.29 `sageattn_ultravico` implementation has been fixed to worth with resolutions other than 832x480

 `UltraVico` is not an extension method in itself.
 Instead this is a method of "convincing" Wan models to generate videos longer that 81 frames without looping.